 Care for your Club, supported by Royal Bank RugbyForce and sportscotland.

 We are aware that for many clubs, the lockdown period has made day-to-day facilities care very difficult.
 It is important, however, that these tasks are not entirely neglected in the coming weeks and months.
 The following checklist has been produced to assist clubs in managing their estates through the lockdown period.

 It has been created by Graham Finnie of sportscotland and Kenny Scott, Facilities Manager here at Scottish Rugby.
 Hopefully, it will give you a few pointers for basic care that can be carried out by an individual and will keep your club on the right track for when we are able to start looking to return to rugby.

 In all cases, it is advisable that any preventative measures carried out by staff/volunteers are recorded.
-It is important to remember that only trained personnel are permitted to operate any machinery or maintain plant equipment or electrical/gas services during any activity or planned preventative maintenance.Of course, any requirement to visit your club facility should be done in line with Scottish Government guidance to businesses on social distancing
+It is important to remember that only trained personnel are permitted to operate any machinery or maintain plant equipment or electrical/gas services during any activity or planned preventative maintenance.Of course, any requirement to visit your club facility should be done in line with Scottish Government Guidance.